openframeworks/ofBook/18_version_control_with_git/chapter.md

 Because we added a `.gitignore` file in the previous step, these files will not be picked up by Git.
 We can check this by running `git status -u` again.

+**[BD: You never explicitly mention that `git status` shows you what is staged and what isn't.
+For me that is the most useful part.
+Also it is a bit strange to say that you rarely need flags and then only demo with flags (again IMHO)]**

 #### `git add`

 The next step is to *stage* the untracked files using [`git add`](http://git-scm.com/docs/git-add).